emmedibi/ReadingDataAnalysis/README.md

 - Owned Copies

 # Questions
-1. How many books I have read from 2019? (from the first year I effectivly used the app)
+1. How many books have I read from 2019? (since the first year I used the app effectively)
 2. What is the longest book I have read from 2019?
-And the shorter?
+And the shorter one?
 3. Who is the *author* whose books I have read the most?
 4. Who is the *publisher* whose books I have read the most?
 5. The book that waited the least to be read
 6. The book that waited the most to be read
 7. Who is the author whose books I want to read the most in the future?
-8. What is the this year's books I rated 5 stars?
+8. What books did I rate 5 stars this year?
 9. What's my rating average?
 10. What's the relationship between my ratings and goodreads community's ratings?

 # Plots
 1. the books read per year
-2. the books added on my goodreads whishlist per year
+2. the books added on my goodreads wishlist per year
 3. show the previous two dataset in one plot

 # Results and evalutations